Renaissance Trains - Image of a Hull Trains service at Doncaster

 About Peter Wilkinson

 Pete is the Managing Director and an owner-partner of First Class Partnerships.
-Pete has full P+L accountability for all aspects of the development and management of this highly respected consultancy company, including its bureaus is Latin America, Central and Eastern Europe.
-A former railway managing and commercial director and a board member of one of the world's leading financial institutions, Pete is of the Industry's most universally recognised and respected strategic and commercial advisors.
-Pete is a leading strategy advisor to both public and private sector rail organisations throughout Europe.
-Specialising in the restructuring of rail industry structures and their commercialisation, Pete has been instrumental in the market entry of corporate entities into the rail industry across Europe.
+Pete has full P+L accountability for all aspects of the development and management of this highly respected consultancy company.
+A former railway managing and commercial director and a board member of one of the world’s leading financial institutions, Pete is of the Industry’s most universally recognised and respected strategic and commercial advisors.
+Pete is a leading strategy advisor to both public and private sector rail organisations throughout Europe, Australasia and the Middle East, specialising in the restructuring of rail industry structures and their commercialisation, Pete has been instrumental in the market entry of corporate entities into the rail industry across Europe.

-Pete was appointed by the UK Department for Transport as Chief Negotiator for the complex exit negotiations and commercial restructuring of a number of key UK franchises.
+Pete was previously appointed by the UK Department for Transport as Chief Negotiator for the complex exit negotiations and commercial restructuring of a number of key UK franchises.
 This involved tri-partite negotiations between DfT, Network Rail and a large train operating owning group.
-Previously, Pete led for the government, the re-franchising of the Greater Anglia and South Eastern rail franchises in the UK, both of which are now very successful and financially strong franchises.
-Pete was appointed Lead Advisor to the GoVia partnership between Keolis (an SNCF subsidiary) and the Go Ahead Group and was instrumental in their successful competition for the multi-billion pound Integrated Kent Franchise, operating both commuter and high speed domestic services in the south east of England.
+Previously, Pete led for the government, the re-franchising of the Greater Anglia, South Eastern and InterCity East Coast rail franchises in the UK, both of which are now very successful and financially strong franchises.

 Prior to a break from the UK rail sector, during which he worked on the world's financial markets as a Board member with a multi-national financial services group, Pete had worked in Britain's railways for over 9 years, starting within the London Underground.
 Pete has held a number of very senior industry posts, having pursued a career in general management with an emphasis on the commercial activities and industry structures underpinning financially viable rail operations.